 A sedentary lifestyle places an older individual’s spine in a compromised position.
-Older individuals have an increased risk of developing detrimental spinal conditions.
-Overexertion happens more easily in weakened bodies.
+Older individuals have an increased risk of developing dangerous spinal conditions.
+Overexertion happens more quickly in weakened bodies.
 The solution is to maintain physical activity with proper support.
-Chiropractic is designed to improve the whole-body.
-If youre looking for sedentary prevention and the latest care approaches, contact us, we’re ready to help!
+Chiropractic is designed to improve the whole body.
+If you’re looking for sedentary prevention and the latest care approaches, contact us, we’re ready to help!

 Chiropractic Shoulder Pain Treatment

 Hawk, Cheryl et al. “Best Practices for Chiropractic Care for Older Adults: A Systematic Review and Consensus Update.”
 Journal of manipulative and physiological therapeutics vol. 40,4 (2017): 217-229. doi:10.1016/j.jmpt.2017.02.001